liancheng/rose/README.md

 Macro Names
 -----------

+For constants, use uppercase, with `_` as word separator.

-Use uppercase, with `_` as word separator.
-Macros that appear as public interface must be named with the `R_` prefix.
+For macros looks like functions, use lowercase, with `_` as word separator.

+Macros that appear as public interface must be named with the `R_` or `r_` prefix.